imrafaelmerino/json-values/README.md

 ```
 #### 2- Putting data in and getting data out.
 To be able to insert data in and pull data out in a simple way is a must for any Json API.
 That's why **json-values**
-has several overloaded methods that allows the client to work directly with the primitive types, avoiding any kind
+has several overloaded methods that allow the client to work directly with the primitive types, avoiding any conversion.
-of conversion.
 ```
 {
 "a": { "b": [ { "c": 1,